Grid2op/lightsim2grid/docs/solvers.rst

     env_lightsim.backend.set_tol(1e-7)  # change the tolerance (smaller tolerance gives a more accurate results but takes longer to compute)
     # see the documentation of LightSimBackend for more information

+For the list of availbale solvers, you can consult the "enum" :class:`lightsim2grid.solver.SolverType`.

 Available Solvers
 #################